a-fotherby/Omphalos/README.md

 Per-module counts are deliberately left out — they go stale as soon as anyone adds a test.
 Run `pytest --collect-only -q -o addopts=''` for the current breakdown.

-`tests/unit` mocks the solver and needs nothing installed. `tests/integration/test_smoke.py` runs CrunchTope against the shipped deck and against databases Omphalos has edited, augmented and added an isotope to, checking that what it writes is a file CrunchTope reads.
+`tests/unit` mocks the solver and needs nothing installed.
+The smoke tests run one: `test_smoke.py` puts CrunchTope to the shipped deck and to databases Omphalos has edited, augmented and added an isotope to;
+`test_smoke_min3p.py` puts MIN3P to the `appelo` and `dissol` benchmarks, a deck generated from a sweep, and a restart chain.
+Both check that what Omphalos writes is a file the solver reads and that a swept value reaches it.
 Skipped without a binary, and marked `smoke`, so `pytest -m 'not smoke'` leaves them out.

 | Module | Covers |
 |--------|--------|